Name of Product

 Yes, but not the Wine Red colour.

-A box of Love My Hair dye costs R166, which is on par with chemical hair dyes.
-It is also cheaper than Herbatint, another competing brand of hair dye, which costs about R190 a box.
+A box of Love My Hair herbal dye costs between R170-R195 per box, which is slightly more expensive than chemical hair dyes which average at about R120-R150 per box.
+It is also cheaper than Herbatint, another competing natural brand of hair dye, which costs about R200-R220 per box.
+One box is enough to cover medium length hair (that falls between the shoulders and shoulder blades).

-This is where the product outshines its competitors.
+This is where the brand outshines its competitors.
 Eight ingredients in total – all of which are herbs.
-To give you an idea, here are the herbal ingredients listed for the dark brown tint: Henna, Indigo, Amla, Bahera, Harad, Bhringraj, Brahmi, Shikakai.
-That’s it!
 This truly is 100% herbal hair dye.
 Many other brands are not entirely free of chemicals, but rather offer a lower-chemical alternative.
 For example, Herbatint contains no ammonia, resorcinol and parabens, but it still contains a handful of other chemicals including the risky PPD (para-phenylenediamine).
 Be careful not to confuse this review with the products in the Love My Hair “Ultra Low Chemical” range.
 It is only their 100% Herbal range that I am attesting to in this review.
+To give you an idea, here are the herbal ingredients listed for the dark brown tint: Henna, Indigo, Amla, Bahera, Harad, Bhringraj, Brahmi, Shikakai.
+That’s it!

 Among the advantages for chemical hair dyes is their quick & easy application.
 Unfortunately, this is where herbal hair dyes fall terribly short, including Love My Hair.
 The application involves mixing a packet of powder with warm water, which seriously stinks (to say the least).
 If you had doubts about its natural contents, then the earthy (and dare I say) compost-like smell will definitely convince you!
 You then apply this muddy mixture to your hair, seal your head with cling wrap and wait 1-2 hours for the colour to set.
 Applying the mixture thoroughly can be quite difficult for people with long, thick hair; because it’s like trying to apply thick, clay mud on every strand.
 Things get messy!
 Depending on the sensitivity of your nose and your patience, you may agree with me that this is a small inconvenience to pay for safe and effective hair dye.